event banner left

 History of ISDN

 ISDN was developed during the 1970s to digitize telecommunications networks.
-The main idea was to create a unified system using digital transmission to carry both voice data and video.
+The main idea was to create a unified system using digital transmission to carry voice, data, and even video.

 The 1980s saw a rise in the popularity of ISDN after the International Telecommunication Union (ITU) standardized it, making it a globally recognized technology.
 ISDN struggled with high costs and complex installation processes during its initial phase.
 These factors limited its widespread adoption, leading to a decline in popularity by the late 1990s.